I often recommend creatine supplements to my clients for muscle growth.

 This makes muscle cells swell up more and is a natural response, especially during a creatine supplementation loading phase .

 This can lead to minor dehydration in other parts of the body and is the main reason I would advise you to mix undissolved creatine monohydrate powder with 10 ounces of water rather than six ounces for many other supplements.

 Are There Ways To Avoid This Constipation?

-Aim to add more fiber-rich food to your diet, especially in the meal closest to your workout sessions.
-Fiber is a substance that turns into a gel in the stomach and lubricates your bowels for more efficient digestion .
+Aim to add more fibre-rich food to your diet, especially in the meal closest to your workout sessions.
+Fibre is a substance that turns into a gel in the stomach and lubricates your bowels for more efficient digestion .

-If you’ve encountered constipation while taking creatine, then consider reducing the dosage for a few days.
+If you’ve encountered constipation while taking creatine supplementation, then consider reducing the dosage for a few days.
 Take half the amount you have been and see if this reduces the symptoms.

 Daily Water Intake